SCOTT & BAILEY: Season Two

 When 8 year old Dylan Nichol’s body turns up, it’s clear he’s been the victim of a paedophile.
 But this killer is a plausible, deeply deceitful man who consciously puts himself at the heart of the investigation and at the heart of the vulnerable family whose child he has cruelly violated.

-Episode Five airs Thursday, June 20, 2013 at 10 p.m. - Angry and upset about missing her sergeant’s exam, and about Nick Savage not being charged with her attempted murder, Rachel gets drunk with Janet.
+Episode Five repeats Thursday, October 2, 2014 at 10 p.m. - Angry and upset about missing her sergeant’s exam, and about Nick Savage not being charged with her attempted murder, Rachel gets drunk with Janet.
 Dom is appalled at seeing his sister so vulnerable.

 Sean tells Rachel he’s booked the registry office, and even though she’s still saying no, Sean’s relentless cheerfulness does make her smile.
 Andy insists he’s prepared to give Janet all the time and space she needs, but when she gets home, he’s there, ingratiating himself with her mother and Elise.
 Janet tells him she finds his behavior weird and will tell Gill if he doesn’t leave her alone.

 Janet finally faces the interview with Geoff Hastings, and learns much more than she bargained for, while Rachel and the rest of the team investigate the brutal, racially motivated murder of a 21 year-old taxi driver.

 Episode Six repeats Thursday, October 9, 2014 at 10 p.m. - Sean has a surprise for Rachel – he wants her to meet his son!
 Haydn is eight years old and a chip off the old block.
 Rachel can think of nothing worse.

 Andy accuses Janet of having ‘had him on’.
 Janet is sorry, it wasn’t her intention, but the atmosphere between them has been noticed by Gill and she’s worried that it could affect the team.